2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Virginia

 About 50% of the students majoring in geology at the school are women while 50% are male.

-The in-demand bachelor’s degree programs at Washington and Lee University helped the school earn the #3 place on this year’s ranking of the most popular geological and earth sciences schools in Virginia.
+A rank of #3 on this year’s list means Washington and Lee University is a great place for geological and earth sciences students working on their bachelor’s degree.
 Located in the town of Lexington, Washington and Lee is a private not-for-profit school with a small student population.

 Of the 14 students majoring in geology at Washington and Lee, 79% are male and 21% are female.